What to do in an emergency

 Need to know

-- Keep your boat registration details up to date (CG66 for UK vessels link below).
+- Keep your boat registration details up to date.
 This information can be invaluable during search and rescue operations.

 - Keep the Coastguard and your family informed of your boating plans and any changes to those plans.